I need an attorney. Can the city attorney help me?

 - A statement of the amount of monetary damages being requested.

-I received a call from someone purporting to be with the Internal Revenue Service, or I am receiving calls from telemarketers, who should I contact?
+I received a call from someone purporting to be with the Internal Revenue Service, or I am receiving calls from telemarketers.
+Whom should I contact?

-The Colorado Attorney General's office has a consumer complaint department that can help with collection agency, telemarketing fraud and/or unwanted telephone calls or texts; mortgage & loan modification, consumer/payday lenders & creditors; securities and investment fraud; debt management/settlement & credit repair; environmental crime; and repossession.
-They can be reached at (800) 222-4444 or (720) 508-6000.
+The Colorado Attorney General's office has a consumer complaint department that can help with: collection agency, telemarketing fraud and/or unwanted telephone calls or texts; mortgage & loan modification, consumer/payday lenders & creditors; securities and investment fraud; debt management/settlement & credit repair; environmental crime; and repossession.
+They can be reached at 1-800-222-4444 or 720-508-6000.

 Why did I receive a subpoena from the City of Littleton?

-If you received a subpoena, it is because you have been listed as a witness for the municipal prosecution.
-Please sign the bottom of the subpoena and return it in the self-addressed, stamped envelope.
-If you have questions, please contact the municipal prosecutor’s office at (303) 795-3845.
+If you received a subpoena, it is because you have been listed as a witness for a municipal prosecution.
+Please sign the waiver of personal service at bottom of the subpoena and email it to firstname.lastname@example.org; or mail to Littleton Municipal Prosecutor’s office, 2069 W. Littleton Blvd., Littleton, CO 80120.
+If you have questions, contact the municipal prosecutor’s office at 303-795-3845.

-Only the municipal court judge can modify or drop a protection order.
-You may submit your request to drop or modify a protection order to the municipal prosecutor’s office via fax, email or mail.
-The municipal prosecutor will review your request and subpoena the victim to appear at the hearing regarding your request.
+Only the municipal court judge can modify or drop a municipal protection order.
+You may submit your request to drop or modify a protection order to the municipal prosecutor’s office via email to firstname.lastname@example.org; or mail to Littleton Municipal Prosecutor’s office at 2069 W. Littleton Blvd., Littleton, CO 80120.
+The municipal prosecutor will review your request and may subpoena you to appear at the hearing regarding your request.
+Please ensure that your motion contains any updated contact information.